The Viking Spirit is rooted in Pride, Honor, and Enthusiasm.

 Serve their communities in ways that reflect the values of togetherness, responsibility, and respect.

-Profile of a High School Graduate
+Profile of a 12th Grade Graduate

 • Center Themselves in Faith